Digirati, March 2017

 But in IIIF, the image itself is one just of the pieces of content annotating the abstract canvas.
 There may be multiple images, there may be no images at all.
 This diagram shows that all the content a user ever sees rendered by a viewer - images, text and other content - is associated with the virtual space of the canvas via the mechanism of annotation.

 IIIF distinguishes between annotations that are for painting on to the canvas - images, transcriptions - and other annotations, that don't necessarily make sense rendered directly onto the virtual space.
 For example, commentary might be rendered alongside the image in a viewer, not superimposed on top of it, but transcription could be superimposed directly in a layer that can be toggled on and off:

 When you publish a manifest, you publish a sequence of one or more canvases that are almost always accompanied by one or more image annotations - usually just one.
 For a digitised book, the manifest that represents it comprises a sequence of canvases, with image annotations:

 Although in this initial state each canvas is accompanied in the manifest by just one image annotation, the stage is set for you and others to add more annotations in future.
 When you add annotations, you might publish them in your manifest alongside the image annotations.
-When other people annotate your content, they can't do this directly.
-But they can still create annotations using the identity and coordinate system you have extablished for your canvas.
-This allows make annotations on your content for my own private use, or for me to publish them independently and combine them with yout Manifest and its canvases in my own presentation of your material, or even for you to accept my annotations back and incorporate them into your published content.
+When other people annotate your content, they can't do this directly because they can't edit your manifest.
+But they can still create annotations using the identity and coordinate system you have established for your canvas by your act of publishing it in a manifest.
+This allows me to make annotations on your content for my own private use, or for me to publish them independently and combine them with your Manifest and its canvases in my own presentation of your material, or even for you to accept my annotations back and incorporate them into your published content.

 The canvas establishes a stage in which the simplest case - one image per canvas - is straightforward, but more complex cases, more complex and interesting associations of content, follow naturally.
 Suppose a manuscript folio that once looked like this: